phac-nml/irida/doc/developer/tools/pipelines/workflow-description/index.md

 `<requiresSingleSample>`
 -------------

-An optional tag contained in the `<inputs>` tag set.
+An optional element tag contained in the `<inputs>` tag set.
 This defines whether or not this workflow only operates on a single sample `true` or can handle multiple samples `false`.
 That is to say, if this workflow will upload only a single sample to Galaxy to execute the workflow, such as with the assembly and annotation workflow, then this should be set to `true`.
 Otherwise this should be set to `false`.
 The default is `false`.

 ### Attributes